anabr4/Exoplanet-Star-Classification/README.md

 * Dense Layers: fully connected layers with ReLU activation function and different unit dimensions, progressively reducing the dimensions of the network.
 * Output Layer: one unit dense layer with Sigmoid activation function, to convert thee output in a probability (between 0 and 1) of the possitive class based on the input, making the model suitable for a binary classification problem.
 We set a different threshold (from 0.5) to classify between 0 and 1, based on the maximization of F1 score.

-For optimization of our network, the Adam optimizer was used, specifying its learning rate thanks to the Exponential Decay function (which takes an initial rate and reduce it in steps in order to learn with higher precision when the model is getting near to a good solution.<br>
+For model optimization, the Adam optimizer was used, specifying its learning rate thanks to the Exponential Decay function (which takes an initial rate and reduce it in steps in order to learn more precisely when the model is getting near to a good solution).<br>
-Early stopping was also used to stop training when it reaches a point of no further improvement and avoid overfitting (when validation loss stops decreasing and starts to rise again).
+Early Stopping was also used to stop training when it reaches a point of no further improvement and avoid overfitting (when validation loss stops decreasing and starts to rise again).

 In order to validate our model, we performed predictions on test data and plotted the confusion matrix, showing also the F1 score (harmonic mean of precision and recall metrics) and the area under the Receiver Operating Characteristic (ROC) curve.
 We chose a validation split of 0.2 to make the model able to correctly learn from the remaining data and have the best validation possible without increasing too much computing resources.
 As we have seen data is highly imbalanced and even if we performed oversampling, the validation evolution during epoch was not very stable as we can see below in the training evolution plot.